axllent/silverstripe-scaled-uploads/README.md

-# Automatically scale down uploaded images for SilverStripe 3
+# Automatically scale down uploaded images for SilverStripe

-An extension to automatically scale down all new uploaded images in SilverStripe 3\.
+An extension to automatically scale down all new uploaded images in SilverStripe.
 If the uploaded image is larger than a preconfigured size, it will be scaled down.
 The extension also supports auto-rotation of JPG images eg: portrait images taken with digital cameras or cellphones.

 ## Requirements

-- SilverStripe 3+
+- SilverStripe 4+
 - GD support in PHP

 ## Usage